osminogin/docker-tor-simple/README.md

 The image is based on great [Alpine Linux](https://alpinelinux.org/) distribution so it is has extremely low size (about 6 MB).

-Service uses latest available version of [Tor package](https://pkgs.alpinelinux.org/package/edge/community/x86_64/tor) from [edge repo](https://wiki.alpinelinux.org/wiki/Edge).
+Service uses latest available version of [Tor package](https://pkgs.alpinelinux.org/package/edge/community/x86_64/tor) from [Edge repo](https://wiki.alpinelinux.org/wiki/Edge).

 ## Tags